Choice and Accountability

 Our school division can encourage administration to seek broader and deeper partnerships in our region to help find innovative opportunities for students to connect with new learning experiences.

-Our work with Community Futures Capital Region is a strong example: We have worked with Spruce Grove Comp and Stony Plain Memorial High over many years to provide entrepreneurial learning and experience via the Young Entrepreneur Training Initiative (YETI) and has helped to recognize and create opportunities for new businesses in our community.
+Our work with Community Futures Capital Region is a strong example: We have worked with Spruce Grove Composite High and Stony Plain Memorial High over many years to provide entrepreneurial learning and experience via the Young Entrepreneur Training Initiative (YETI) and has helped to recognize and create opportunities for new businesses in our community.